deggertsen/bg3-class-surgebinder/README.md

 Deflect missiles (similar ability to missile snaring but consumes Stormlight) DONE

 #### lvl 3
-Gravitational Imprisonment (like hold person except you have to be melee range and consumes storm light per turn you bind them) DONE
+Gravitational Imprisonment (like hold person except you have to be melee range and consumes storm light to bind them) DONE

 #### lvl 4
-Deny Gravity passive - You gain a +1 bonus to movement speed, jump distance and immunity to falling damage
+Deny Gravity - You gain a bonus to movement speed, jump distance and immunity to falling damage

 #### lvl 5
 Ride the Winds